sudheera96/corteva/README.md

 ## Data Analysis

-Iterate over the station IDs and calculate summary statistics for each year and store them weather_stats table
+Iterate over the station IDs and calculate summary statistics for each year on top of data ingestion table i.e weather records table and store them weather_stats table

 ## API Design